risk-first/website/menagerie/Dependency-Risk.md

 Reliability of an overall system is constrained by the reliability

+tbd.  split this out into a section.  there's so much more here.

+Is it a known unknown?
+You know you might be going the wrong way.

+Muneer building the extractor, using ASP.net.. turned out we don't deploy .net/ASP only Java

 ## Events

 The simplest type of **Dependency Risk** is around events.
 For example, "I can't start shopping until the supermarket opens at 9am", or "I must catch my bus to work at 7:30am".
 In the first example, you can't _start_ something until a particular event happens.
 In the latter example, you must _be ready_ for an event at a particular time.